Alumni-Student Mentoring Program Provides Career Boost in a Challenging Year

 For the pilot program, students and alumni completed profile questionnaires, and then students chose the mentors they wished to speak to.
 Many conversations were open-ended.
 “Our alums have diverse careers,” Uetani said.
 “They may have started in one place and ended up in another.
 That in itself can be interesting for students.”

 To help the students prepare for their conversations with their alumni mentors, March and Uetani coached students in the art of the informational interview.
-“We know that initiating a conversation can be intimidating, so we made sure to let them know what to expect and how best to prepare, including approaching this as an opportunity to build a relationship and gain insights and advice on a career, job, or field.
+“We know that initiating a conversation can be intimidating, so we made sure to let them know what to expect and how best to prepare, including approaching this as an opportunity to build a relationship and gain insights and advice on a career, job, or practicum.
 You plant the seed and you have to let it grow,” Uetani explained.

 Regardless of whether the seed bore fruit over the summer, she said, most students were “overjoyed” with their mentoring experience.
 Some mentor pairs may choose to stay in touch, she said, and some won’t.
 But most indelible is the students’ sense of feeling supported and encouraged by the School’s alumni community.
 With all the uncertainties of navigating the COVID-era world, said Uetani, “knowing that they had an extended community to turn to was really significant to them.”

 Meet three pairs who participated in the program.

 Mentor Match: Qin Sun (“Sunnie”), MSW’20, and Ann Burack-Weiss, MSW’71, PhD’90

 Qin Sun was preparing to graduate and pursue a career in aging and gerontology at the time the pandemic struck.
 Ann Burack-Weiss is a former CSSW professor and an associate faculty member in Columbia’s Program in Narrative Medicine; she has published three books with Columbia University Press.